MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 Miguelitto

 Miguellito is an overwhelmed business owner juggling both running the customer service side of his pizzeria and the kitchen side.
-He needs an application that reduces the pressure on the customer service side so that he can focus on creating pizzas and speeding up the coooking process. in addition, he also wants to offer customers more freedom to experiment with their own favourite toppings to create a better customer experience.
+Miguelitto needs an application that reduces the pressure on the customer service side of his business so that he can focus on creating pizzas and speeding up the coooking process.
+In addition, he also wants to offer customers more freedom to experiment with their own favourite toppings to create a better customer experience.
+Therefore the application needs to both give his customers the ability to order food directly, saving both his and his customers time.

 ## Wireframes